 So – that’s where I began.
 I’d learned my painting style is gestural, I still love hot wax batik and I’m inspired by nature: mountains, lakes, the sea and the weather.
 Over the last 18 months, I’ve melded those things together – and this is what’s come out of it!

 This is a benefit of having no experience whatsoever!
 I went into an art shop halfway through this course and just thought ‘well, I want to paint.’
-I knew nothing about the difference between oil, acrylic, watercolour, gouache, NOTHING!
+I knew nothing about the difference between oil, acrylic, watercolor, gouache, NOTHING!
 I thought instead that I was just going to buy what appeals to me – what I’m drawn to.

 I really like pastels, they were lovely and oily, like butter, so I picked up a few of those.
 Then I went to the acrylics and found I really loved all the colors.
 When you start art classes you can buy a big palette with everything in it, but I was looking at them and thinking ‘well, they’re all primary colors.’
 And subconsciously I was just a bit repulsed by those so instead I just walked round and picked up what I liked.
 Then I looked down when I’d got to about 6 of them, and I thought ‘these go together so well, I don’t even need to look further.
 This is it!’

 I’m sure at some point I’ll move away and start using other colors but I simply just love them.
 So that’s the first reason I’ve kept it so consistent, and the second is for Instagram.
 I was looking at how people get really beautiful, aesthetically pleasing feeds.
-In the early days, I was posting things I was painting in my classes and then realised that I didn’t like it – I wanted to make a beautiful feed, because I wanted to inspire other people to paint.
+In the early days, I was posting things I was painting in my classes and then realized that I didn’t like it – I wanted to make a beautiful feed, because I wanted to inspire other people to paint.

 I get so many people following me saying that my work inspires them to paint too.
 So I feel like making a beautiful feed is key in doing that for them.